 Caring Tips for Your Rototiller

-- All garden tools tend to get dirty easily because they are used on mud, and so does a Rototiller.
+- All garden tools get dirty easily because of they of their use on mud, and so does a Rototiller.
 Therefore, to ensure the longevity of the machine you must invest time in keeping them clean.

 - The tines might lose their sharpness overtime.
 Therefore, to sharpen them again, you can turn them over and file them with metal.